adobe/coral-spectrum/coralui-guide/manual/styles.md

 * 127.0.0.1
 * 0.0.0.0

-If you are using CoralUI on a server on a domain other than these, you will need to request and configure your own Typekit kit.
+If you are using Coral Spectrum on a server on a domain other than these, you will need to request and configure your own Typekit kit.

 ### Requesting a Kit for Additional Domains

-If you need to enable CoralUI on additional domains, you will need to obtain a voucher for Adobe Clean from the Typekit team.
+If you need to enable Coral Spectrum on additional domains, you will need to obtain a voucher for Adobe Clean from the Typekit team.

 1. Create a [generic Adobe account](https://inside.corp.adobe.com/itech/kc/KB1312968.html) to use as your Typekit account. (recommended)
 2. Visit [Adobe TypeKit Wiki](https://wiki.corp.adobe.com/display/devrel/Using+Typekit+at+Adobe) for further help on Adobe TypeKit accounts.
 3. Configure your kit per the Kit Configuration settings below.
-4. Configure CoralUI to use your default kit per the instructions below.
+4. Configure Coral Spectrum to use your default kit per the instructions below.

 ### Kit configuration